 There are many domes or parcels of smaller pieces in a wide variety.

 Fossiliferous opals from our digging on the Bonanza Mine.
-2 pcs great twig casts in skin to skin gem opal. $225
+2 pcs great twig casts in skin to skin gem opal.
+And root inclusion.

 These crystal and white opals come from various of the claims.
-A well cast twig with inclusion (a root) running from one end to the other.
+A well cast twig with inclusions, roots, running from one end to the other.
 Along with an assortment of gem bright pieces representing our Nevada State Gemstone well.

 Another view showing the root inclusion better.

-Bright contra Luz wet chunks with roots cast as above in inclusions are $20 and up.
+Bright contra Luz wet chunks with roots cast as above in inclusions are going for around $25 each and up from the miners.
 These are usually pastels or contraluz, rarely precious, but better opal specimens than others have for sale.
-Quantities limited as always subject to prior sale.

 This little twig could really make a wood collectors day.
 Great outside surface features reproduction with a gem bright center that faces out well.

 Root cast thought the middle of POC opal twig fork.

 Nevada Black Opal Bead.
 This wet specimen lost the water from the dome and crazed before being sealed andrilled for wear.
 It has been enhanced and sealed with Joe DiPietros Opal Cure and made into a focal bead.
 The treatment is a combination of Resin and Cryroacrylate.